Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Dynamic-Resolution.md

 Dynamic resolution reduces the workload on the GPU and maintains a stable target frame rate.
 The High Definition Render Pipeline (HDRP) uses dynamic resolution to lower the resolution of the render targets that the main rendering passes use.

-HDRP uses hardware dynamic resolution automatically if your platform supports it.
-Otherwise, HDRP uses software dynamic resolution.
+HDRP uses hardware dynamic resolution by default.
+If hardware dynamic resolution is not available on your platform, HDRP uses software dynamic resolution.
 Hardware dynamic resolution treats the render targets, up until the back buffer, as if they are all the scaled size.
 This means HDRP clears the render targets faster.

 Hardware dynamic resolution is supported on the following platforms: